What is Being Rezoned?

-The 2019 TOD Alignment Rezoning initiative will rezone over 1,900 parcels on the Blue Line light rail corridor that have a recommended future land use of transit oriented development in an adopted transit station area plan.
-These parcels will be zoned to the TOD district identified as being most appropriate for each parcel, either TOD Urban Center (TOD-UC), TOD Community Center (TOD-CC), TOD Neighborhood Center (TOD-NC), or TOD Transitional (TOD-TR).
+The 2019 TOD Alignment Rezoning (2019-102) will rezone over 1,500 parcels on the Blue Line light rail corridor that have a recommended future land use of transit oriented development in an adopted transit station area plan.
+These parcels will be zoned to one of the TOD district identified as being most appropriate for each parcel, either TOD Urban Center (TOD-UC), TOD Community Center (TOD-CC), TOD Neighborhood Center (TOD-NC), or TOD Transitional (TOD-TR).

 The recommended TOD zoning district for each parcel has been determined using a set of criteria developed by Charlotte Planning, Design and Development.
 These criteria are outlined in the Transit Oriented Development Alignment Rezoning Guide.
 Sites that were previously zoned either TOD-M or TOD-R were translated to TOD-CC when the new TOD Districts were adopted by the Charlotte City Council on April 15, 2019 by Rezoning #2018-169.
 Some of these parcels will be rezoned as part of this Alignment Rezoning if the ultimate recommended zoning is a district other than TOD-CC.